alexbarry/AlexGames/README.md

 ### Using docker

 **TL;DR:** you can simply run `sudo docker-compose up`, then navigate to http://localhost:1234 .
 This hosts an HTML server on port 1234, and a websocket server on port 55433.
-But if you want to host it on a public server, you should build the static HTML separately, copy that to your HTML server content path, and run the websocket server separately.
+But if you want to host it on a public server, you should build the static HTML separately, copy that to your HTML server content path, and run the websocket server separately (see below).

 #### Build and host static HTML/JS/WASM

+This commands build a docker image containing an HTTP server and the AlexGames static HTML, and it also outputs it to `build/wasm/out/http_out`:
 ```
-sudo docker build -t alexgames_http_server -f docker/http_server/Dockerfile .
+sudo docker build -t alexgames_http_server \
+	-f docker/http_server/Dockerfile \
+	--target=export_output  \
+	--output=build/wasm/out/http_out  \
+	.
+sudo chown -R "${USER}" build/wasm/out
 ```

 For development purposes, you can host a simple HTTP server like this, on port 1234: